-"But what can I specifically do as a manager of my business, my home . . . and myself?"
+"But what can I specifically do as a manager?"

 "Exercise placebo power at all three stages," declared the Wizard.
 "Cover the needs at stage one with the necessary tangibles, the material things.
 Be a living placebo at stage two with your 'touch.'
 And get people done through work at stage three.
-Offer your family members and your workforce the opportunity to develop themselves by making a difference in your home and in your company.
-This involves all that we have talked about and more-energizing possibilities, balancing the urgent and the important, learning the power of concentration to unify inner calm and outer action, releasing your energies, and opening yourself to the energies of others.
+Offer your workforce the opportunity to develop themselves by making a difference in your company.
+This involves all that we have talked about and more-energizing possibilities, balancing the urgent and the important, learning the power of concentration to unify inner calm and outer action, releasing your energy, and opening yourself to the energies of others.
 It is a lifetime job.
 But what an exciting one it is!
-Everything your family and staff do in the home and on the job is an investment in themselves.
-They are empowered within the family or self-employed with the company, and that is the best of both worlds."
+Everything your people do on the job is an investment in themselves.
+They are literally 'self-employed' within the company, and that is the best of both worlds."

-"Wizard, I think I've got it, but could you sum this up just one more time?"
-It was all so new to me!
+"Wizard, I think I've got it, but could you sum this up just one more time?
+It is all so new to me!"

 "At stage one, you need things to tell you that you are okay.
 This is blatantly apparent in America, where people need monogrammed clothing to convince themselves and others that they belong.
 At stage two, you need people whom you respect to reassure you that you are okay.
 At stage three, you have weaned yourself away from being dependent upon externals.
-Here, you know intuitively that you and others have worth and are okay.
+Here, you know intuitively that you have worth and are okay.
 The 'doctor within' has told you so.
-Your job as a manager is to use your placebo power to help others free themselves by getting beyond the dependency of the first two stages.
+Your job then, as a manager, is to use your placebo power to help others free themselves by getting beyond the dependency of the first two stages.
 Placebo power gives you a three-stage process for developing the 'doctor within.'
 It is the real magic of management, indeed, of life itself," concluded the Wizard.